-It is DAY 28 of "Gluten Free Vegan Recipes with Breville" and I am tickled pink to be featuring the stunningly gorgeous and hilarious Dreena Burton, Canadian Goddess, and wildly successful Vegan Chef, Best-Selling Cookbook Author, Award-Winning Recipe Developer, and Blogger Extraordinaire at Plant Powered Kitchen.
-I have admired Dreena and her AMAZING recipes for years, and was thrilled when the always generous JL Goes Vegan introduced us.
+It is DAY 28 of the "Gluten Free Vegan Recipes" series and I am tickled pink to be featuring the stunningly gorgeous and hilarious Dreena Burton, Canadian Goddess, and wildly successful Vegan Chef, Best-Selling Cookbook Author, Award-Winning Recipe Developer, and Blogger Extraordinaire at Plant Powered Kitchen.
+I have admired Dreena and her amazing recipes for years, and was thrilled when the always generous JL Goes Vegan introduced us.
 We have since exchanged quite a few entertaining emails, and my Dreemy Crush has now developed into a full blown obsession!
-This sweet, humble, super talented woman and her recipes ROCK!
+This sweet, humble, super talented woman and her recipes rock!
 So, come on a ride with me and fall in love with the captivating Dreena Burton.

 Dreena has been a vegan for almost 20 years, and with more than 15 years of recipe development experience has written four bestselling vegan cookbooks charting her journey as a plant-powered cook and at-home mother of three gorgeous girls.
 Passionate about creating nutritious recipes, she is well known for “making healthy taste delicious!”
 She is an advocate of using whole foods and the "vegan basics" -- beans, nuts, seeds, whole-grains, fruits and vegetables to create healthy, delicious food for the whole family.

-Having been vegan since 1995, when there were fewer books written about the subject, Dreena’s first project in 2001, THE EVERYDAY VEGAN, was prompted by her father-in-law’s heart attack, where she wanted to share valuable information about plant-based living.
-After having her first child, she wrote VIVA LE VEGAN!, which represented her journey as a mother, and featured wholesome, easy family vegan recipes.
-Her third celebratory cookbook, EAT, DRINK & BE VEGAN, with its inventive flavour combinations and inclusion of gluten-free recipes, became very popular for its entire chapter on hummus!
+Having been vegan since 1995, when there were fewer books written about the subject, Dreena’s first project in 2001, The Everyday Vegan, was prompted by her father-in-law’s heart attack, where she wanted to share valuable information about plant-based living.
+After having her first child, she wrote Viva Le Vegan!, which represented her journey as a mother, and featured wholesome, easy family vegan recipes.
+Her third celebratory cookbook, Eat, Drink & Be Vegan, with its inventive flavor combinations and inclusion of gluten-free recipes, became very popular for its entire chapter on hummus!

 There are entire chapters devoted to: Breakfast Bites, Smoothies